 Can be used to respond to children’s safety issues and concerns that might arise in discussions / planning.

-Can be used to help children develop skills in relaxing, and end off a group session.
+Can be used to help kids develop skills in relaxing and conclude a group session.

 Booklet: Keep Me Safe